 Major Arms Sales (via FMS) Notification Tracker

-With State Department blessing, the Defense Security Cooperation Agency notifies Congress of major arms sales under the Foreign Military Sales (FMS) program, starting a clock (typically 30 days) during which Congress can block a sale by passing a resolution to do so in both the House and Senate.
+With State Department blessing, the Defense Security Cooperation Agency notifies Congress of major arms sales under the Foreign Military Sales (FMS) program, starting a clock (meant to be 15 or 30 days, depending on country) during which Congress can block a sale by enacting a joint resolution to do so in both the House and Senate (and that overrides a likely presidential veto).
 While certain terms of agreements may change and deliveries (if any) take years to complete, these notifications serve as important public moments to understand and debate, where appropriate, future U.S. arms transfers (equipment and services).*

 2023 Notifications